apache/accumulo-examples/docs/wordcount.md

 When the WordCount MapReduce job was run above, the client properties were serialized into the MapReduce configuration.
 This is insecure if the properties contain sensitive information like passwords.
-A more secure option is store accumulo-client.properties in HDFS and run th job with the `-D` options.
+A more secure option is store accumulo-client.properties in HDFS and run the job with the `-D` options.
 This will configure the MapReduce job to obtain the client properties from HDFS:

     $ hdfs dfs -copyFromLocal ./conf/accumulo-client.properties /user/myuser/